Reviews You Can Rely On

 A wide strap is necessary to protect trees from damage but the Dynaweave strap is too thin, crumples up and no longer has that capability.

 The key to a restful hang in any hammock is finding the proper angle, and the Ridgerunner is no exception.
 Warbonnet recommends a 25-degree suspension angle when the hammock is weighted.
 They also recommend hanging the foot end about 12 inches higher than the head end.
 Although it looks like you will be lying upside down, this angle keeps your torso flat and your body from slowly scooching down during the night until your feet are jammed in the end.
-With the easy-to-adjust straps and some practice, we found this relatively quick and easy to achieve.
+This setup is relatively simple to achieve with the easy-to-adjust straps and some practice.

-warbonnet ridgerunner hammock review - notice the foot end of the hammock is above the head end yet the...
+warbonnet ridgerunner - notice the foot end of the hammock is above the head end yet the...

 Notice the foot end of the hammock is above the head end yet the user is positioned completely flat.